mrTanish07/first-repo/README.md

 # first-repo
-first repo created just fir demo
+This is my first repo created for demo